abhinav-anshul/cosi-group/README.md

 4. Axios - For API calls
 5. React Router DOM - For Component based navigation through pages
 6. Eslint/Prettier - For locally Prettifying Code.
+7. Mocki API - For posting dummy data and receiving a message.
-7. Finally I have chosen Netlify for project deployment.
+8. Finally I have chosen Netlify for project deployment.

 ## Walkthrough :